Housing Affordability ♦ Housing Stock ♦ Housing Supply ♦ Homelessness

 - Nearly 43% of the county’s housing stock was built before 1959, and only 23% has been built since 1980.

 - Less than 6% of housing stock in San Mateo County was built after 2000.

 - Housing construction in the county is on the rise to accommodate an influx of workers in the Bay Area.

 - 2016 produced the highest total number of building permits since 2002, when the total was 1,546.
 However, the number is far short of the Regional Housing Need (details below).

+The county’s housing supply shortage is a primary driver of high housing costs.
 The Regional Housing Need Allocation (RHNA) is part of a state-mandated process that creates housing production targets for each county based on existing need and forecasted population and job growth.
 The goals are to increase the supply of housing and to ensure that local governments consider the housing needs of people of all income levels.
 Housing production targets are divided into income groups and calculated as a percent of the area median income (AMI).
+The 2014-2022 RHNA target for San Mateo County is 16,418 new housing units, with 43% of them required to be affordable housing (for very-low and low income residents).

 - The 2015-2023 RHNA for San Mateo County is 16,418 new housing units, with 43% of these required to be affordable housing (very-low and low income), 17% moderate, and 40% above moderate.